New childcare offers to support working families

 You can also apply if you’re a non-EEA citizen who cannot claim benefits:

-• A 2 year old you care for may also get funded childcare if your household income is £15,400 a year or less after tax, and you have either:
+A 2 year old you care for may also get funded childcare if you have:

 • support from your local council because you have ‘a child in need’, for example they have a disability or a child protection plan